-The place is regularly set on fire, further contributing to the apocalyptic setting which attracts filmmakers from all over – part of Transformers 3 was filmed there.
+The place is regularly set on fire, further contributing to the apocalyptic setting which attracts filmmakers from all over – part of Transformers 3 was filmed here.

-For now, the plant remains in it’s abandoned state sitting as a painful and obvious reminder of the city that went once was.
+While we wait to see what may happen with the place, the plant continues to sit as a painful and obvious reminder of the city that went once was.

 Good to Know

-- The site is in a remote area.
+1) The site is in a remote area of the city.
 As far as I know, the public transit system in Detroit is pretty dismal so it’s best to arrive by car.
-As the site is so large, you can drive to different parts of the property.

-- Don’t come alone as vagrants live in the facility and might not be happy with your presence.
-My friend and I found out about this the hard way and ended up leaving in a hurry.
+2) Don’t come alone as some people live in the facility and might not be happy with your presence.
+My friend and I came across them as we explored, so we promptly left in order to not disturb them.

-- As so many tourists come to visit this site, local thieves target them accordingly.
+4) As so many tourists come to visit this site, local thieves target them accordingly.
 Lock your car doors and don’t leave any valuables (like expensive camera equipment) inside the car at all.
-A better idea is have someone remain in the car at all times.
+A better idea is to have someone remain in the car at all times.

-- For more about what to see and do in Detroit, visit my Detroit archive.
+7) For more about what to see and do in Detroit, read these posts or check my Detroit archive.

 - John K. King Used & Rare Books In Detroit, Michigan – John K. King Used & Rare Books is the top bookstore in Detroit if not America.
 With 1,000,000+ books in stock, this place is must visit.